ryqndev/learn-ryqn-dev/src/content/tutorial/intro-to-data-visualization/python/plotly/README.md

 ![heatmap of earthquakes on the west coast of USA](./assets/kepler.png)
 > [Heatmap of earthquakes](https://kepler.gl/demo/earthquakes).
 Despite over 54,000 data points, we can understand it at a glance.

 What is data visualization?
 I'd describe it as a way of understanding extremely large sets of data at a glance.
 When it comes to creating data visualizations, it really just comes down to two parts: First, aggregate and format your data.
 Then, transform that data into a visual representation.
 If you think about it, if you break down the word data visualization into two parts, you get: data and visualization.
-If you take away one thing today, it's that!
 So let's learn how to do it.

 ## Intro